sarahstrong314/MCR3U/1 - Quadratic Functions/1 - Relations and Functions.md

 h(x) = ax^3 - 5x

 By writing them using function notation, we can easily refer to each function without confusing them.
-We also know for sure that a in function h is a constant, because if it were another variable we'd write h(x,a) instead.
+We also know for sure that a in function h is a constant, because if it were another variable we would write h(x,a) instead.

 When we want to evaluate the function at a specific value of x, say 3, we can write f(3) to mean the value of f evaluated at x=3.
 Using the three functions above, f(3) = 4, g(3) = 16, and h(3) = 27a - 15.